Agathe Rousselle

 Agathe Rousselle ([aɡat ʁusɛl]; born 14 June 1988) is a French journalist, model, and actress.
 She is the co-founder of feminist magazine Peach and a custom embroidery company Cheeky Boom.
-She is also known for her lead performance as Alexia in the body horror film Titane, which won the Palme d'Or at the 2021 Cannes Film Festival.
+She is also known for her lead performance as Alexia in the film Titane, which won the Palme d'Or at the 2021 Cannes Film Festival.

 Career

 Journalism career

 Rousselle began her career as a journalist and editor.
 In 2016, she participated in the creation of General Pop, a cultural web magazine dedicated to emerging cultures.
 The same year, she co-founded the feminist magazine Peach with the actress and singer Tifenn-Tiana Fournereau.
 This magazine, created by women, highlights female artists and creators, in reaction to the lack of exclusively female artistic collectives in France.
 The review was launched on 22 September at the TDTF3 bar in Paris.
 The magazine wishes to set itself apart from the traditional women's press while targeting both a female and male audience.
 It also advocates inclusiveness, appealing for its realization to trans and non-binary people who are often marginalized in the professional world.